The Guidance Tag

 - and keep paragraphs short.

-Preserving important technical detail
+Preserving important technical information

 A technical team might add guidance such as: